Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/reading-list.md

 author_profile: true
 ---

+Somebody once asked Warren Buffett about his secret to success.
+Buffett pointed to a stack of books and said,
+> Read 500 pages like this every day.
+That’s how knowledge works.
+It builds up, like compound interest.
+>All of you can do it, but I guarantee not many of you will…

 ## I read cognitive science, psychology and popular science books.
 Every now and then, I also read some fiction.

 I also follow the book recommendations by [**Bill Gates**](https://www.gatesnotes.com/Books#All) and [**Mark Zuckerberg**](http://www.ayearofbooks.net/book-1-/).